 Sustainability is a long-standing trend with a growing influence on food production.
 Upcycling food means reducing food waste and creating high-quality, nutritious food products out of ingredients that would otherwise go unnoticed and unutilised in our current food system.

 Juha-Pekka Järvinen, product development manager at Avena explains how BlackGrain can help food businesses to hit the objectives of the upcycling mindset.

 Elevate nutritional value with BlackGrain

 The small black seed of the rapeseed plant is in itself a perfect and wholesome bundle of nutrients, the full potential of which has been overlooked by the food industry until recently.
-After the oil extraction process, roughly 70% seed weight is left after pressing.
+After the oil extraction process, roughly 70% of the weight of the seed is left after pressing.

 Read more about BlackGrain’s versatile raw material.

 This compact pressed material was regarded as a by-product that could only be good for animal feed – until an innovative upcycling process produced Avena’s new rapeseed powder ingredient, BlackGrain from Yellow Fields™.

 – Our dark powder is worth its weight in gold when it comes to plant protein, fibre, and high-quality fatty acids.
 BlackGrain brings significant added nutritional value to the final product, be it bread, cereal, meat products or meat analogues, Järvinen declares.